 What’s the first move?

 Obviously, in order to attempt to re-start a relationship, contact has to be reestablished with your ex.
-With all of the technology we have at our disposal today, perhaps, text messaging is the most logical choice to reach out to an ex once again.
+One of the amazing things about technology, is the ease of communication we have with one another today.

 Think about it: